algorithmiaio/dev-center/_pages/client-guides/go.md

 ## Authentication

+Next, login to [Algorithmia](https://algorithmia.com/) to get your [API key](https://algorithmia.com/user#credentials):

-Now import Algorithmia and create the Algorithmia client, passing in `"YOUR_API_KEY"` which will automatically pull down your API key from Algorithmia:
+Now import the Algorithmia library and create the Algorithmia client:

 {% highlight go %}
 // Authenticate with your API key